 Why do I always wake up feeling more tired than when I went to sleep?

 Sleep apnea is a medical condition that all too often goes undiagnosed.
 Obstructive sleep apnea is the most common type of sleep apnea that affects millions of American adults.
-If you snore loudly, wake up throughout the night gasping for air, or wake more groggy and tired then when you went to sleep, you may have sleep apnea.
+If you snore loudly, wake up throughout the night gasping for air, or wake more groggy and tired than when you went to sleep, you may have sleep apnea.
 There are effective treatment options for OSA that can help guard against further damage to your oral and systemic health.

 Patients with sleep apnea frequently snore loudly while they sleep.
 Patients may also experience headaches when they wake, have difficulty concentrating, and feel irritable and tired all of the time.
 Untreated, sleep apnea can impact your quality of life, leaving you feeling frustrated and even depressed.
+However, sleep apnea can be treated as a dental concern by a dentist.
+Discover more about how we address sleep apnea in our office.

 Do I have sleep apnea?

 If one or more of the following symptoms apply to you, consider talking to your physician or dentist about sleep apnea.
 Anyone can have sleep apnea, however, men over the age of 40 are most commonly diagnosed with sleep apnea.
-Patients who are overweight, have a large neck circumference or who have a genetic predisposition to sleep apnea are also more likely to be diagnosed.
+Patients who are overweight, have a large neck circumference or have a genetic predisposition to sleep apnea are also more likely to be diagnosed.
 Treatment can be life-saving.

 - Snore loudly